 It freaked me out.
 I jumped up so fast that my chair flipped backwards.
 I nearly fell over it, as I hurriedly backed away from her.
 Amused faces turned in my direction but I was too alarmed to be embarrassed.
 I turned to leave, pausing to get my bearings.

-I glanced over my shoulder and saw her look over towards the bar.
-Delilah nodded subtly.
-The bartender came around from behind the bar and motioned for the muscle at the door to intercept me.
+I glanced over my shoulder.
+She looked over towards the bartender and nodded subtly.
+He came around from behind the bar and motioned for the muscle at the door to intercept me.
 In short order, I was grabbed and dragged to the dressing room.
 The bouncer shoved me inside and locked the door.

 I stayed on the floor where I landed, hugging knees to chest and attempting to quell the panic stirring up my emotions.
 Delilah had somehow reached into the recesses of my mind and violently stirred things up.